linuxgemini/otpauth-spec-draft/main.md

 between 6 and 8.
 When not provided, 6 digits is assumed by default.

-Some authenticators at the time of writing this document ignore this parameter, the authors of this document believe that this parameter MUST be supported in all cases.
+Some authenticators at the time of writing this document ignore this parameter.
+The authors of this document believe that this parameter MUST be supported in all cases.